collocations.org

 She had barely registered his presence.

-vaguely
+dimly, vaguely

 He vaguely registered that the women had gone.

-VERB + REGISTER
+VERB + register

-His eyes failed to register Meredith''s surprise.
+His eyes failed to register Susan's surprise.

 Report an error or submit a comment/suggestion on register